How Does a Franking Machine Work?

 If the scales are digital they will automatically enter the weight and if they are manual you will have to enter this information yourself.
 Likewise, if the items are more bulky than usual, then the machine may have to be altered using the thickness adjustment knob.

-The user then selects the class of postage they wish to use and any special requirements e.g. airmail on the control panel.
+Then select the class of postage you wish to use and any special requirements such as airmail on the control panel.
 The logo and message you want to use can also be chosen at this point.

 Once this is done, the letter is placed face upwards on to the feed deck, and depending on the machine you have chosen, the letters will be fed in automatically, or you may have to do it manually.

-The letters will then appear at the other end of the machine to be held in a neat pile in the stacker until you are ready to send them to post.
+The letters will then appear at the other end of the machine in the stacker until you are ready to post them.
 Some machines offer cost centre functions and password protection, which may require people to log in prior to franking any mail.

 Posting Franked Mail